 To measure this so-called melting-point depression, a specialized

-of the sample for a long period (2 days) within a range of -100oC to
+the temperature of the sample for a long period (2 days) within a

-temperature.
-For a series of silica-gel samples with well-known
+range of -100oC to room temperature.
+For a series of silica-gel

-distributions, figure 1 shows the NMR spin-echo intensity as a function
+the NMR spin-echo intensity as a function of temperature.
+Because

-this form of water will be invisible in our setup.
+water will be invisible in our setup.

 Figure 1: The spin-echo intensity as a function of the temperature for four silica-gels.